Although one of Vienna’s newer seasonal markets, you might argue that the Stephansplatz Christmas market could well be the city’s most traditional…

 The location, in particular, helps the Stephansplatz market stand out.

-Townhouses and other buildings from the time of Mozart (whose former home is but a street away) form a backdrop, not to mention the magnificent Gothic cathedral with its mosaic roof, towers, catacombs and long history.
+Townhouses and other buildings from the time of Mozart (whose former home is but a street away) form a backdrop, not to mention the magnificent cathedral itself with the mosaic roof, towers, catacombs and long (long) history.

-Fiakers (horse-drawn carriages) also normally collect at one end of the market, adding another historical touch to the ambience.
+Fiakers (horse-drawn carriages) also gather behind Stephansdom, adding another historical touch to the ambience.

-With around 40 stalls, the Stephansplatz market is relatively small compared to say the Christkindlmarkt.
-But it still managed to cover pretty much the entire spectrum of market stands on my last visit.
+With just over 40 stalls, the Stephansplatz market is smaller than, say, the Christkindlmarkt.
+But it still manages to cover pretty much the entire spectrum of market stands.

-I found Italian truffles, jars of pesto, candles, woolen hats and gloves, artistic candle holders and ceramics, Lebkuchen, jewellery, snow globes, wooden toys and kitchen accessories, specialist chocolates, wine, schnapps, and more.
+At this year’s market (2024), for example, I found Italian truffles, jars of pesto, candles, woolen hats and gloves, artistic candle holders and ceramics, Lebkuchen, jewellery, snow globes, wooden toys, novelty chocolates, regional wine & schnapps, honey and even kitchen utensils made from olive wood.

 Of course, mixed in among all this are the stands serving food and drink, seasonal and otherwise.

-I spotted potato fritters, Leberkäse, roasted almonds, hot sausages, soups served in giant bread rolls, Baumkuchen (spit cakes), Käsespätzle (pasta / dumpling with melted cheese and fried onions), and similar.
-And Weihnachtspunsch (of course).
+I spotted pastries and potato fritters, soups served in giant bread rolls, Baumkuchen (spit cakes), Käseknockerl (pasta / small dumplings with melted cheese and fried onions), hotdogs, and similar.
+And Weihnachtspunsch (of course) in all its variations.

 If you’re taking in the Christmas lights display along the Graben and Kärntner Straße, then the market allows you to complete your Christmas experience bingo without much effort: it sits at the junction of those two streets (see map below).

-Alternatively, continue beyond the Graben (going northwest) to reach markets at Am Hof and the Freyung.
+Alternatively, continue straight on beyond the Graben (going northwest) to reach the markets at Am Hof and the Freyung.

 How to get to Stephansplatz

-The market is slap bang in the middle of town, so you should find it on your walk around the city.
+The market is slap bang in the middle of town, so you should find it on any typical walk around the city.

 The same square has another special advent offering, too.
-In recent years, the Haas&Haas tea rooms has opened up an inner courtyard for drinks and snacks among open fires.
+The Haas&Haas tea rooms behind the cathedral use an inner courtyard for punch and Glühwein among open fires.

 Address: Stephansplatz, 1010 Vienna | Website